semanticdata/sidebar-browser-extensions/todoist-in-sidebar/README.md

 ## ⚠ Disclaimer

-This extension is an independent project, has no relationship, and is not affiliated to Gemini or Google in any way.
+This extension is an independent project, has no relationship, and is not affiliated to Todoist or Doist, Inc. in any way.
 This extension is primarily for personal use; a personal project if you will.
 This add-on _only_ launches their web app in the sidebar.

 ## 💜 Acknowledgments